 So when your man comes home to you, the last thing he needs is to feel like a failure in your eyes too.
 However, our words often unintentionally communicate just that!
 Perhaps this is why God felt it necessary to actually instruct wives in Ephesians 5:33 that “the wife must respect her husband”.

 Even if your husband has disappointed you, you can still be respectful as you address his behavior, request changes, and establish boundaries.
 However, if you condemn him and belittle him in that moment of disappointment, you shred his heart.
 As a result, he will likely turn his heart away from you, self-medicate his pain in destructive ways, or simply stop trying to be a good man since you don’t see anything good in him anyway!

-With the need to respect your husband in mind, here are some words you should never say to your man:
+With the need to respect your husband in mind, here are 12 words you should never say to your man:

 Good grief!
 Just when I think I’m finally growing a little more like Christ, my tongue trips me up yet once again!
 In our marriages and in our friendships, what comes out of our mouths often tends to gravitate toward criticism, complaints, sarcasm, etc. Try as I might, I just can’t seem to turn the corner on this problem!
 How about you?

 Chances are good that your tongue also gets you into trouble.
 That’s because we have a common enemy.
 Satan keeps subtly prompting us to spew negative, hateful, disrespectful, angry words.
 Thank goodness, there is One who has the power to tame our tongues!
 Jesus is stronger than the enemy.
 1 John 4:4 says “greater is He who is in you than he who is in the world.”
 Hallelujah!